project-chip/connectedhomeip/docs/code_generation.md

     non-determinism)
 -   uses a synchronous processing model which is potentially easier to develop for
+-   has lower complexity, is unit tested and uses typing extensively

 Ideally, the project would be to have a single code generation method in the long term that has all the benefits and none of the drawbacks.
 We are not there